iManu/generator-brunch-symfony/README.md

 Now BrowserSync is alive, open browser tab on the local port BS running (:3000 by default)

+## Front-end ?

+I am not a Back-end engineer.
+I have poor knowledge of Symfony (just that the Front enginner need to know about, that's all), but I know Twig templating engine and I love it.
+This project is Front-end oriented, because as you surely know IRL the client has already made his choice : Symfony or burst !
+Here we can work in -almost- real environment.
+Maybe, if communication is enabled between Back and Front guy's (Hello Slack) then we can work on same repo ?
+Dreams are not so unreal…

+* Frontend stuff is located in **app/Resources/[js, scss, views, assets]**.
+* Brunch auto generate builded assets to web/[js, css] and copy app/Resources/assets/ content directly in web folder root.
+* BrowserSync watch any modifications in web/[js, css] & app/Resources/views, auto inject or reload page according to the case.

+In conslusion, this not the place to experienced advanced Javascript stuffs.
+As I know, Symfony is a really good performer to do complex things even it's in server side because of it's fabulous cache systems modules addons.
+So you can experienced strong and modern CSS, improve HTML5 wellformed architecture, etc. but don't expect to walk on the moon 👽 with JS here, I think.

 ## Contribution

 Feel free to fork, or clone for a new start.
 I really don't know if I can maintain this project for weeks and weeks.